dfranx/ShaderDebugger/README.md

 #### ShaderDebugger::GetLocalValue(varname)
 Get a value of the local variable that has the same name as the provided one.
 Example: `bv_variable* var = dbg.GetLocalValue("tempColor")`.
+If a variable with such name doesn't exist, GetLocalValue will return nullptr.

 #### ShaderDebugger::GetCurrentLine()
 Get the number of line on which the `internal stepper` is located on.